chrisjrob/chrisjrob.github.io/_posts/2015-11-15-reasons-for-migrating-from-wordpress-to-jekyll.md

 I can move those files to any Jekyll provider, or indeed to any web provider and have them hosted.

 In short, I am hoping that this is the last time I will move platforms!

+Lastly, if you're unfamiliar with Markdown, you can [view the Markdown version of this page](https://raw.githubusercontent.com/chrisjrob/chrisjrob.github.io/master/_posts/2015-11-15-reasons-for-migrating-from-wordpress-to-jekyll.md).

 [jekyll]: http://jekyllrb.com